joe-gutman/TableTopTracker/README.md

 ## Overview 📝

-TableTop Tracker, developed by a passionate team of eight, is your comprehensive guide to the world of board games.
-It offers a rich database for learning about various games, an AI-powered chatbot for tailored recommendations, and robust tools to curate and manage your personal board game collection.
-Whether you're a seasoned gamer with a vast library or a newbie just starting your collection, our platform is designed to enrich your tabletop journey.
+TableTop Tracker is a platform designed for board game enthusiasts.
+It functions as a central hub, allowing users to explore, learn about, and manage their board game collections.

-**Features include:**
+**Features:**

-- **Sign Up & Login:** Begin your adventure with a seamless registration process.
-Every inch of the app is crafted to give registered users a tailored experience, ensuring each visit is more exciting than the last.
+- **User Authentication:** Integrated registration and login system for personalized user experiences.

-- **Personalized Dashboard:** Step into your own world of board games.
-Every login unveils a dashboard, richly populated with your personal game collections, ensuring a quick start.
+- **Dashboard Design:** Upon login, a dashboard displays the user's personal game collection, facilitating quick access and interaction.

-- **Learn and Discover:**
+- **Game Discovery:**
-  - *The Game Warden:* Unleash your curiosity with our AI-powered chatbot.
-Whether you're searching for a game or just exploring, the Game Warden guides you through a series of questions, refining its recommendations every step of the way.
+  - *The Game Warden:* An AI-powered chatbot designed to recommend board games based on user queries and preferences.
-  - *In-depth Game Insights:* Found a game that piques your interest?
-Navigate to its page to delve deeper.
-Learn about gameplay, mechanics, themes, and more.
+  - *Detailed Game Profiles:* Each game is represented with a comprehensive page detailing gameplay mechanics, themes, and other relevant information.

-- **Manage Your Collection:**
+- **Collection Management:**
-  - *Flexibility at Your Fingertips:* Design your own game collections.
-Create, edit, delete, and curate - the power lies with you.
+  - *Customizable Collections:* Users can create, edit, and organize their game collections with ease.
-  - *Intuitive Additions:* Discover a new favorite?
-Add it to your collection directly from the game's dedicated page.
+  - *Easy Game Addition:* An interface allows users to add new games to their collections directly from the game's profile.

 <!---
 ![App Screenshot Placeholder](./path_to_image.jpg)